 Segmental Vitiligo or Unilateral Vitiligo

-Segmental Vitiligo is also known as unilateral vitiligo is a non-symmetrical vitiligo.
-It is characterized by one or more areas which has lost their pigment.
+Segmental Vitiligo is also known as unilateral vitiligo is non-symmetrical vitiligo.
+It is characterized by one or more areas which have lost their pigment.
 It is less common and affects only 10% of the people with vitiligo.
 It is more common in children.
 It is often seen on a leg, face, or an arm.
 Segmental vitiligo is also associated with whitening of the hair.

 Unilateral Vitiligo generally advances for a year or so and then stops.
 Due to its predictable stability, it generally responds well to surgical treatment.
 This type of vitiligo is associated with thyroid and autoimmune disorders.

 Non-Segmental vitiligo is more common and accounts for up to 90% of the people with vitiligo.
 It could be focal or generalized.
 Focal is generally the evolving stage of Segmental Vitiligo.
 Generalized Vitiligo also is known as Vitiligo Vulgaris occurs on both sides of the body.
 It may begin on the fingertips, hands, around the eyes or mouth, wrists, or on the feet.
-Individuals with this type of vitiligo experience rapid loss of skin color in the beginning, which then stops after a while, eventually leading to the repeated color loss.
+Individuals with this type of vitiligo experience rapid loss of skin color at the beginning, which then stops after a while, eventually leading to the repeated color loss.
 This cycle usually continues all through a person’s lifetime.

-During active stage, even trauma to skin might lead to depigmentation (Koebner’s Phenomenon).
+During the active stage, even trauma to the skin might lead to depigmentation (Koebner’s Phenomenon).
 Colour loss tends to propagate, covering larger regions, thus increasing visibility.
 Acrofacial (involving tips of fingers and face) and Mucosal vitiligo (involving lips, genitalia) are also types of Generalised Non-Segmental vitiligo.

 How is Vitiligo treated?